About this artwork

 - 35 mm color film, stereo sound, transferred to digital video (projection); 3:48 min. loop Artist's proof from an edition of seven

-- Restricted gifts of Stephanie Skestos Gabriele and Dirk Denison
+- Purchased with funds provided by Stephanie Skestos Gabriele and Dirk Denison

 - © 2000 Salla Tykkä.